ovh/public-cloud-examples/ai/ai-endpoints/README.md

   - [Chatbot with LangChain4j](./java-langchain4j-chatbot/): blocking mode, streaming mode and RAG mode.
   - [Blocking chatbot](./quarkus-langchain4j/) with LangChain4j and Quarkus
   - [Streaming chatbot](./quarkus-langchain4j-streaming/) with langChain4j and Quarkus.
-  - [Streaming chatbot with RAG](./quarkus-langchain4j-rag/) with langChain4j and Quarkus.

 ### 🐍 Python 🐍